 - Summarizing – a critical way of demonstrating understanding of a key text

 - Synthesizing – connecting ideas from multiple sources

 - Analyzing – evaluate claims and be aware of counter arguments and apply them to your own writing

 - Organizing – understand how texts are put together, and how to create your own texts

 - Numerous non-fiction articles and book excerpts

 - Brave New World by Aldous Huxley

 STORY AND STYLE: A CRITICAL LENS

-This course presents students with an overview of multiple literary genres, including, but not limited to, dramas, speeches, multimedia texts, novels, and expository texts of varying lengths.
+This course presents students with an overview of multiple literary genres, including, but not limited to, dramas, speeches, multimedia texts, novels, and informational texts of varying length and complexity.
 Students will be expected to analyze and evaluate their world through the lenses of these texts, while simultaneously becoming more critical readers of multiple genres.
 Themes of personal reflection and the human condition will be explored through expository and analytical essays, persuasive speeches, and class discussions.
 Students will complete a senior thesis, which involves an extensive individual research paper and interaction with members of the community.